-Management Action Compliance (X in applicable box) Observations / Findings / Comments Yes No N/A 3.1 Site landfill will be fenced to exclude access by scavenging fauna.
-X Site landfill is fenced in order to exclude access by native or feral fauna.
-Weekly inspections are conducted by the contractor responsible for the landfill to ensure the integrity of the fenceline and pick up any windblown rubbish.
-The landfill at the Waste Management Facility contains dedicated putrescible and inert waste trenches, which are covered at regular intervals.
+Management Action Compliance (X in applicable box) Observations / Findings / Comments Yes No N/A 3.1 Site landfill will be fenced to exclude access by scavenging fauna. Х Site landfill is fenced in order to exclude access by native or feral fauna.
+Weekly inspections are conducted by the contractor responsible for the landfill to ensure the integrity of the fence line and pick up any windblown rubbish.
 3.2 Installation of fencing/barriers around isolated turkeys' nests. Х Twin Turkeys nest, Kamikaze Turkeys nest, WWTP Ponds, Ground Zero Water Storage Pond, Process Water Ponds, Process Water Supply Borefield Storage Pond, and AMA Ponds are fenced with lockable gates.
 The Macmahon's Washdown Pond next to the workshop is not fenced.
 Whilst not being fully compliant the workshop area is occupied 24 hours a day with informal inspections occurring.
 3.3 No pets will be permitted in TGM areas Х TGM is a FIFO operation, and no pets are allowed on flights/site.
 3.4 In areas of known feral animal activity bins will be modified to prevent access by feral animals Х Putrescible waste is separated into wheelie bins with lids.
-4 0 0 100 % 4 I 4 100 /6
+4 0 0 100 % 4 1 4 100 /0